dhoer/chef-phantomjs2/README.md

 [win]: https://ci.appveyor.com/project/dhoer/chef-phantomjs2

 Installs the phantomjs cookbook and necessary packages.
-This is a fork from https://github.com/customink-webops/phantomjs with support for package installs removed.
-This also adds a resource to install as many versions of phantomjs as your heart desires.
+This is a fork from https://github.com/customink-webops/phantomjs with support for package installs removed, but adds a resource that will allow you to install as many versions of phantomjs as your heart desires.

 ## Requirements